Go to Client Portal

 With regular and frequent shifts in global regulatory requirements, reimbursement policies and user requirements, it is becoming increasingly important for manufacturers to demonstrate transparency.
 Also critical is ensuring that results obtained from Post-Market Surveillance activities and clinical studies are made publicly accessible and adequately described in clinical and scientific literature.

-Publishing scientific articles in relevant medical journals and presenting clinical findings at conferences is largely beneficial for manufacturers.
-Scientific dissemination of relevant information helps strengthen awareness and recognition of a product, together with the overall reputation of the manufacturer, among relevant clinical audiences.
+Publishing scientific articles in relevant medical journals and presenting clinical findings at conferences is beneficial for manufacturers.
+Scientific dissemination of pertinent information helps strengthen awareness and recognition of a product, together with the overall reputation of the manufacturer, among relevant clinical audiences.
 These activities may support a manufacturer’s marketing efforts and yield direct commercial benefits in terms of sales, especially when the results are favorable.
-However, even limited data and inconclusive findings, placed in the public domain, may exercise a positive influence on third-party decisions relating to market access, reimbursement and clinical guidelines when combined with other available data (e.g. in the form of a meta-analyses or health economic evaluations).
+However, even limited data and inconclusive findings, placed in the public domain, may positively influence third-party decisions relating to market access, reimbursement and clinical guidelines when combined with other available data (e.g., in the form of meta-analyses or health economic evaluations).

 With solid industry experience and extensive scientific and academic training, NAMSA’s medical writing services can help your business take charge of its global presence and scientific assets.
 Even if you have not taken the opportunity to involve NAMSA in conducting your clinical research, our medical writers are available and ready to support you in disseminating clinical data regarding your products by preparing ready-to-submit scientific publications and conference abstracts.
 To achieve this, our medical writers will partner with your organization and study investigators, in addition to NAMSA’s Biostatistics Team (if required) to translate clinical findings into relevant, publishable scientific literature that will support your commercial objectives.